feelinspired/evals/README.md

 # AI evals
 All resources related to AI Evals, regularly updated.
-Please feel free to raise an issue or a PR if you have suggestions to better resources.
+Please feel free to raise an issue if you have suggestions to better resources.
 Happy AI Eval Learning!

 ## Getting started on AI evals?
 These are the best, free courses to start
 1. https://www.decodingai.com/p/the-ai-evals-roadmap-i-wish-i-had